romesh-jaya/movie-store-frontend-react/README.md

 - Payment requires authentication: 4000 0025 0000 3155
 - Payment is declined: 4000 0000 0000 9995

+Any CVC and expiry date will work for the above.

+## PayPal payments

+PayPal is running in sandbox mode currently.
+Test cards to use are as follows:

+- Card No - 4032039029917251
+- Expiry - 12/2027
+- CVC - 593

 ## .env variables

 All fields mentioned in .env.example must be filled with correct values and renamed as .env.